-Plan to arrive in San José on December 22, ideally between 2:00 and 5:00 PM if you wish to join the welcome dinner.
+Plan to arrive in San José on December 22 by 5:00 PM if you wish to join the welcome dinner.
 If you arrive later, we can arrange the airport pickup and a snack for you at the hotel, or you may eat on the plane.
 You may want to arrive a day or two early (at your own cost) to take in the sights of the city.
 Please plan departures from 12:00 PM onward on December 29.